 - Gently core the center of each cupcake (about a ¾" circle) and fill with cooled strawberry filling.
 Be careful not to core through the bottom of your cupcake.
 Leave about ½" on the bottom so your filling doesn't fall through when unwrapped.

-- In a large bowl, add room temperature butter, beat until creamy, about 1 minute.
+- In a large bowl, add room temperature butter.
+With a hand mixer or stand mixer, beat until creamy, about 1 minute.

 - Add confectioner's sugar and slowly mix until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.

-- Add vanilla extract.
-Then, add heavy cream and whip for an additional 3-4 minutes, or until light and fluffy.
+- Add vanilla extract and heavy cream and whip for an additional 2 to 3 minutes, or until light and fluffy.
 Add additional heavy cream as needed to reach desired consistency.

 - Pipe or spread frosting with a knife onto cupcakes and serve.